 Putting these tips into practice

 Whitewater kayaking can be a blast, but the physical and mental exertion means that you may feel depleted during your trip.
 With a bit of planning and some careful consideration you can get the most out of the experience.
-Keep these six river kayaking tips in mind when you next hit the swifts and your run will be one to remember.
+Keep these six river kayaking tips in mind when you next prepare to hit the swifts and your run will be one to remember.